3.1 General context

 Most young people are employed in the building trade, commerce and in the manufacturing trade.
 The majority of the workers are being trained in the building trade and hospitality industry.

-The youth unemployment rate in the German-speaking Community is at 10,4% (2020).
-It is significantly higher than the unemployment rate in Belgium (total 5.61% in 2020).
+The youth unemployment rate in the German-speaking Community is at 8,2% in 2021, which is by far the lowest youth unemployment rate of all the communities in Belgium.

 Young people with few qualifications often have additional obstacles to finding employment.